ntrappe/cse110-w21-group33/admin/exercises/nicole-exercise1.md

 6 ...

 #### Transition
 1. When the app switched from work to break, was there a **color** change?
-Did you like it?
+Did you like it? <br/>
-    Yes, the color changed from red to blue.
-I really liked the change and colors chosen.
+    <p style="color:#1F9852"> Yes, the color changed from red to blue.
+I really liked the change and colors chosen. </p>

 2. When the app switched from work to break, was there a **sound** effect?
 Did you like it?
     I found that the icon for 'Start' and 'Stop' when pressed had a very satisying clicking sound.